ARTboxes

 What if the box is empty?

-ARTboxes provide about 7,500 free worksheets and boxes of supplies each year!
+ARTboxes provide about 7,500 free explorations and supplies each year!
 As you can imagine, it’s hard to keep up with this engagement.
 If you see an ARTbox empty, we apologize for any inconvenience.
 We hope you will check back again soon.

 Who takes care of the ARTboxes?